Whatsapp Icon

 What are the symptoms of penile cancer?

-Symptoms of penile cancer can include a lump on the penis, penile swelling, a sore (lesion) that doesn't heal, and changes in color or thickness of the skin of the penis.
+Symptoms of penile cancer can include a lump on the penis, penile swelling, a sore (lesion) that doesn't heal, and changes in colour or thickness of the skin of the penis.
 It's important to see a doctor if you notice any of these symptoms.

 What causes penile cancer?